decc/calculator-book/launching-your-calculator.md

 - How much could fossil fuels cost the country in 2050?
 - How much demand for electricity could there be in 2050?
 - Can you decarbonise the electricity grid?
-- How much can you achieve with energy efficiency along?
+- How much can you achieve with energy efficiency alone?
 - What are the limitations of bioenergy?
-- More?

 ## Holding a successful launch